thecapacity/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

+**Next we will explore the data with a series of questions:**
+1. What is the mean total number of steps taken per day?
+2. What is the average daily activity pattern?
+3. Imputing missing values
+4. Are there differences in activity patterns between weekdays and weekends?

-## What is mean total number of steps taken per day?
+### 1: What is mean total number of steps taken per day?

 ```r